Deep-Learning-CS/CourseProjectDeepLearning/README.md

 ## Live Demo
 The project is deployed and accessible at: [Audio Noise Reducer](https://course-project-deep-learning-git-main-sandys-projects-9dc0cf01.vercel.app/)

-⚠️ **Known Issues:**
+⚠️ **Known Issues and Important Warnings:**
 - The Luke model is currently not functioning in the deployment environment (works locally)
-- The SEGAN model's performance is not meeting expected quality standards
+- The SEGAN model produces extremely loud and piercing sounds - NOT recommended for users with hearing sensitivities
+- For the best experience, we recommend using the DNS model which is stable and performs well

 ## Features